 While using responsive design for mobile presentation (and a mobile first approach) is the default philosophy for any web developer who cares about the web, it doesn’t solve some of the other problems that come with loading web pages on smaller screen with limited (or slow) bandwidth.

 There is a long standing ‘law’ that your desktop website should serve up the same content for mobile devices, because why discriminate?
-That’s admirable, but the interpretation of “the same content” can different depending on who you ask.
+That’s admirable, but the interpretation of “the same content” can subjective depending on who you ask.

 For some developers, “the same content” just doesn’t mean the same content and features, but also the same order in which they appear on the desktop counterpart.
 I think this latter ideology is outdated, especially these days when you’ve only got milliseconds to capture the attention of a user visiting your website on a small screen.
-You need to offer the best experience possible on devices that are arguably being used to view your site more often that on a desktop.
+You need to offer the best experience possible on devices that are arguably being used to view your site more often than on a desktop.

 With this in mind, it’s better to present your mobile page with the most crucial information and features that will make it easier for small screen users to accomplish the tasks they need, be it contacting you, using a custom feature or whatever.
-Likewise, you should also if possible create lo-fi versions of any specific features that might be bandwidth heavy.
+Likewise, if possible you should also create lo-fi versions of any specific features that might be bandwidth heavy.